Alsek River Rafting

-Your trip ends 150 river miles later in Dry Bay, Alaska where you will board a small charter flight to Yakutat, Alaska.
+Your trip ends 174 miles later in Dry Bay, Alaska where you will board a small charter flight to Yakutat, Alaska.

 Your first night’s lodging is included.
 Your outfitter provides all the camping and river related safety equipment, along with plenty of fresh food, non-alcoholic beverages and snacks.
 The price also includes transportation to the put-in point and take-out point.

 Guides appreciate gratuities for their efforts.
 Typically, tips are around 10% of the trip cost and can be given to the head guide to be evenly distributed among the crew.
 That being said, the choice to tip is yours and depends upon your feelings about the trip and tipping in general as well as your financial means.

 The summer months in this region provide slightly cool and sunny days.
 While June is the driest month to raft, precipitation happens and increases over the summer.
 The daily temperatures range between 60°F-70°F with the average nightly temperature in the 50s°F.

 The river flows down through the heart of Kluane Provincial Park in Canada and runs through the largest protected parks/biological preserves in the world and is also part of a UNESCO World Heritage Site.
 The river travels along the edge of the largest non-polar ice field flowing from the Yukon into Northern British Columbia and finally into Glacier Bay National Park.
 Its path flows near several glaciers, which contributes to the very cold temperature of the river.
 The Alsek is characterized by Class III rapids with a few Class IV rapids during higher water levels.